 AASB 119 requires the use of the yield on long-term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long-term Commonwealth Government bonds has increased from 2021 (1.50%) to 3.75%.
+The yield on long-term Commonwealth Government bonds has increased from 2022 (3.75%) to 4.00%.
 This increase in the bond yield, which is used as the rate to discount future long service leave cash flows, results in a decrease in the reported long service leave liability.
-The actuarial assessment performed by DTF left the salary inflation rate at 2.50% for long service leave liability.
-As a result, there is no net financial effect resulting from changes in the salary inflation rate.
+The actuarial assessment performed by DTF increased the salary inflation rate from 2022 (2.50%) to 3.50% for long service leave.

-The net financial effect of the changes to actuarial assumptions is a decrease in the long service leave liability of \$17.817 million, payables (staff on-costs) of \$0.719 million and staff benefits expense of \$18.536 million.
+The net financial effect of the changes to actuarial assumptions is a decrease in the long service leave liability of \$1.718 million, payables (staff on-costs) of \$0.072 million and staff benefits expense of \$1.790 million.
 The impact on future periods is impracticable to estimate as the long service leave liability is calculated using a number of assumptions - a key assumption being the long-term discount rate.

-19. Provisions
+20. Provisions